 Most compensation for car accidents that involve other cars or commercial vehicles like taxis, Ubers, buses, and semi-trucks comes from insurance companies.
-In fact, it is rare for car or commercial vehicle accident cases to go all the way to trial.
+In fact, it is rare for a car accident or a commercial vehicle accident case to go all the way to trial.
 Usually, the at-fault driver’s insurance company reaches a settlement with the injured parties.
 But this doesn’t mean that everyone always gets the compensation they deserve.
 The insurance claims process can be complicated, and some insurance companies can be unscrupulous when it comes to compensating accident victims.

 Insurance Requirements in Illinois